 While the configurations and options continue to change, making it hard to track pricing completely, here’s where things stand.
 The Model Y initially hit the streets with a base model offered at $47,000.
 However, as of today, the most affordable Tesla Model Y will run buyers $62,990.
 Two months ago, the Model Y SUV cost $59,990 (which seemed unacceptable at the time but very desirable now).

 Tesla no longer offers the Model Y in a standard range, making the price difference seem even more substantial.
 That said, the Model Y Long Range first debuted at $51,000 and now costs $67,990.
 That’s about a 30% increase, ouch.

 Unfortunately, we’re seeing the same price increase today for what many expected to be Tesla’s first genuinely affordable EV, the Model 3.

-The Model 3 is in a similar situation as the Model Y SUV, and on March 9th, 2022, the price went from $50,990 to $51,990.
+The Model 3 Long Range is in a similar situation as the Model Y SUV, and on June 16th, 2022, the price went from $54,490 to $57,990.
 That same car was only $48k back in 2021.
-As a comparison, the base Model 3 first arrived for $35,000 and now costs $44,990.
+As a comparison, the base Model 3 first arrived for $35,000 and currently costs $46,990.

 Again, this isn’t necessarily Tesla’s fault.
 We’re merely pointing out that the promise of an affordable Tesla simply isn’t here anymore and died a while ago.
 That said, if you don’t want to deal with price hikes, your best bet is to reserve a Tesla now.
 Either that, or wait a few years (or a decade) for the used market to cool down.